Az7y/Portfolio/README.md

 # 👨‍💻 Joel Ninan Varghese - Cybersecurity Career Portfolio

 Welcome to my Cybersecurity Career Portfolio!
-I'm Joel, a passionate and determined professional making a bold transition from restaurant operations management to the world of cybersecurity.
+I'm Joel, a passionate and determined professional making a bold transition from restaurant operations management to the world of Cybersecurity.

 ---